s3team/Abacus/docs/description.md

 We quantify the amount of each leakage site based on the search space.
 For example, if the length of the key is 128 bits, an attacker needs to brute force 2^128 possible keys without any domain knowledge.
-However, supposed an attacker observe some information to reduce the serach space to 2^120.
+However, suppose an attacker observes some information an can reduce the size of the serach space to 2^120.
 Then we can conclude 8 bits of the information are leaked.

 ## Binary Analysis